derb12/pybaselines/docs/algorithms/smooth.rst

 Introduction
 ------------

-As the name implies, smoothing algorithms use smoothing operations such as moving averages, moving medians, and Savitzky-Golay filtering to eliminate peaks and leave only the baseline.
+Smoothing algorithms use moving-window based smoothing operations such as moving averages, moving medians, and Savitzky-Golay filtering to eliminate peaks and leave only the baseline.

 .. note::